 So why is it so important to address absenteeism?

-It is imperative to address excessive employee absenteeism or tardiness quickly and consistently to ensure the stability of your business.
+It is imperative to address excessive absences quickly and consistently to ensure the stability of your business.
 In addition to the monetary aspect, it can also be very harmful to your business because other employees cannot ignore it, it directly affects your business reputation, and affects employee morale.
+One person missing work leaves their team members to pick up the slack.

 However, you must still be sensitive to legitimate issues that may be the cause.
 Emergencies happen, and unexpected circumstances arise.
-For example, some understandable reasons to be tardy or absent are maternity leave, loss of loved one, medical appointments, court appearances or jury duty, issues related to a disability, illness, voting, religious holidays, and pre-approved absences.
+For example, some understandable reasons to be tardy or absent are maternity leave, loss of loved one, medical appointments, court appearances or jury duty, issues related to a disability under the Americans with Disabilities Act (ADA), illness, voting, religious holidays, and pre-approved absences or paid time off.

 The 6-Step Foolproof Process